e-gov/TARA-Doku/TechnicalSpecification.md

 The identity token must be used immediately, within 5 minutes.
 When the time limit is exceeded, the identity token will be not issued.

 **Verifying the authentication method used in authentication.** In case of using a selective When using the selective means of authentication (see section 4.1.3) the identity token must verify that the authentication method provided by the authentication method reference, `amr` ,is allowed.
-Otherwise, the risk of intermediary attacks is taken by allowing the user to authenticate through the method that is not acceptable in the interface (eg bank links or Smart-IDs are used instead of authentication with an ID card) through manipulation of the authentication request `scope` parameter.
+Otherwise, the risk of intermediary attacks is taken by allowing the user to authenticate through the method that is not acceptable in the interface (eg Smart-ID is used instead of authentication with an ID card) through manipulation of the authentication request `scope` parameter.

 For example, when in the authentication request the `scope` parameter is defined to use only ID-card authentication method, it must be verified that the `amr` claim also contains an `idcard` code (the full list of all codes is described under section 4.3.1).